 Between 1975 and 2002 Angola suffered one of Africa’s longest and deadliest civil wars fuelled by Cold War rivalry.
 During this time 1.9 million people faced famine and over one million people were displaced.

 The fighting left a legacy of landmines and ammunition, which have cost thousands of lives with an estimated 80,000 injured.

 While HALO’s mine clearance has been essential in allowing provincial capitals to be rebuilt, our work is now targeting poor rural areas where Angola’s minefields impact vulnerable communities.
-There are more than 620 minefields mapped and recorded in the six provinces we currently operate in (Benguela, Bié, Huambo, Huila, Kuando Kubango and Kuanza Sul).
+There are more than 620 minefields mapped and recorded in the eight provinces we currently operate in (Benguela, Bié, Cunene, Huambo, Huila, Kuando Kubango, Kuanza Sul and Namibe).
 Our priority is to help those who face the threat of mines each day.

 Although much has been done, the problem is still very large where we work.
 As a result of funding cuts, rural communities that have already waited decades for mine clearance may now have to wait decades more, unless levels of funding increase.
 We are extremely grateful to the United States Department of State but we are urgently seeking additional funding to take the staff numbers back up over 1,100.

 If we can achieve this level of staffing, the provinces where we work could be free of mines within 10 years.